catpea/catpea-project/database/furkies-purrkies/poem-2022/index.md

 chapter: 14
 ---

-(First draft, I will test it in the morning.)

 ## How Did We Get Here?

 **The last tree on Easter Island was cut down without ceremony, without mourning, without anyone recognizing the catastrophe unfolding.**